-Load a grid
+Load a grid¶

-Grids are made using a Java utility called GeoTessBuilder.
-Loading them into memory from file is the standard constructor in PyGeoTess.
-Viewing grid metadata is as simple as using print or str.
+memory from file is the standard constructor in PyGeoTess.
+Viewing grid metadata is as simple as using print

 from geotess import Grid